cadaver/c64gameframework/README.md

 - [Miniplayer](https://github.com/cadaver/miniplayer) music & sound playback
 - Filter cutoff compensation on 8580 SID to make it sound more like 6581
 - Accelerated CPU mode on C128 & SuperCPU, activated in the vertical border
-- Loader based on the Covert Bitops Loadersystem V2.2x (1541/1581/FD/HD/IDE64).
-Includes fastloading support on the SD2IEC by utilizing the ELoad protocol.
+- Loader based on the Covert Bitops Loadersystem V2.2x, but with added fastloader support for the SD2IEC by utilizing the ELoad protocol.
 - EasyFlash & GMod2 mastering and save support
 - Exomizer3 compression